 Should I Include References on my Resume?

 No. Nope.
 Never!
 References do not belong on a resume, period.
 The space on your resume is valuable real estate, so don’t waste it by adding information that 99.9% of employers don’t require up front.
-Instead, you should use this space for an additional resume skills section, a resume introduction, or more achievement-oriented bullet points.
+Instead, you should use this space for an additional resume skills section, a resume introduction, or more accomplishments for resume bullet points.
 Including these details will be much more enticing to employers than a list of names and phone numbers.

 In most cases, references aren’t requested until after the final in-person interview or near the end of the hiring process.
 HR departments don’t have time to contact every candidate’s list of references; it’s much more efficient for them to wait until they have narrowed down the candidate pool to 2–3 final applicants.
 So, if you reach this point in the hiring process and the manager asks you to provide a list of references, then what’s the best way to present them?